goanimate-archive-organization/wrapper-offIine/utilities/sourcecode/node-master/doc/api/packages.md

 ```

 Conditions continue to be matched in order as with flat conditions.
 If
-a nested conditional does not have any mapping it will continue checking
+a nested condition does not have any mapping it will continue checking
 the remaining conditions of the parent condition.
 In this way nested
 conditions behave analogously to nested JavaScript `if` statements.